RBUE: A ReLU-Based Uncertainty Estimation Method of Deep Neural Networks: Method

-This part describes the formulation of randomized ReLU activation framework.
+This part describes the formulation of the ReLU framework with embedded randomness.
 Suppose $x_0$ is an input vector of an $L$-layer fully connected neural network.
 Let $x_l$ be the output of the $l$-th layer and $W_l$ be the weight matrix of the $l$-th layer.
 Biases are neglected for the convenience of presentation.

 Let $x_{l+1}^{\prime}$ be the input of $(l+1)$-th activation function layer.
 For a standard fully connected or convolution network, the $m$-dimensional input vector can be written as